Table of Contents |

 Finally, The Four Step Prayer may also be compared to the “Suscipe”—a prayer of St. Ignatius of Loyola which is a loving exchange between God and the soul.
 “Receive, O Lord, all my liberty.
 Take my memory, my understanding, and my entire will.
 Whatever I have or hold, You have given to me.
 I give it all back to You to do with as You will.
 Give me only Your love and Your grace, and I am rich enough and ask for nothing more.”

 No matter how far we go or how much we grow in the spiritual life, The Four Step Prayer will always be a good way to pray at times.
 However, the way we examine our conscience and deal with sin will change over time.
 Spiritual beginners in the ascetical life should actively pursue self-knowledge of their sins in order to remove them and replace them with the opposite virtues by prayer and practice, changing their way of thinking to think with Christ, their way of loving through self-denial of selfish desires, their way of acting through self-discipline and good habits.
 Spiritual proficients in the mystical life of infused contemplation, on the contrary, should increasingly let go of this introspection and self-examination, while focusing their attention on the presence of God within them.
 The Living Flame of Love, the Holy Spirit, will reveal their sins to them while burning them out and infusing the opposite virtues.
 They will still need to actively deny themselves in order to practice the virtues, but this will be in docility to the promptings of the Holy Spirit in imitation of Jesus Christ our Lord.
 Those who have come to perfect love and freedom of spirit in union with God, enjoy self-forgetfulness in the presence of God, profound peace and interior recollection.
 “Where the Spirit of the Lord is, there is freedom.”
 (2 Cor.
-3:17) Still, they may need to “wash their feet” of venial sin and imperfection by Confession and fasting.
+3:17) Still, they may need to “wash their feet” of venial sin and imperfection by Confession and fasting, or penance.
 (John 13:10)

 Therefore, at the beginning of the spiritual life read “The Seven Capital Sins” outline in The Way of Christ for your nightly examination of conscience.
 If there is some sin that you still need to clean up, confess it to God and ask for the opposite virtue with the intention of doing better tomorrow in practicing that particular virtue and avoiding that particular sin.
 Once you have become familiar with The Way of Christ, you will no longer need to read through “The Seven Capital Sins” outline every time, but simply use it as a reminder.
 Our focus in the spiritual life should be on Jesus Christ, “Do whatever He tells you.”
 (John 2:5) So, “let us rid ourselves of every weight and sin that clings to us … while keeping our eyes fixed on Jesus.”
 (Heb.
 12:1-2) Remember, also, that temptation is not sin, but the opportunity to grow closer to God by the practice of virtue, that is, by rejecting the temptation to sin and choosing to do God’s will—with prayer and effort.